AlexGx/gs1_barcode/guides/installation.md

 # Installation

-This guide walks you through setting up GS1 barcode in your Elixir application.
+This guide walks you through setting up a GS1 barcode lib in your Elixir application.

 ## Requirements